-Interested in building a career in life science sectors?
+Interested in building a career in the life science sectors?
 By choosing to study in Ireland, you are putting yourself right in the centre of the industry.
 Ireland is the largest MedTech employer in Europe; this sector employs over 25,000 people directly, and a further 25,000 are employed providing services to the sector.
 Similar numbers are also employed in the pharma/biotech industry.
 As well as corporate tax relief, Ireland also offers a 25% tax credit on qualifying research and development making it a great incentive for pharmaceutical organisations.

 19 of the top 20 global pharmaceutical and biopharmaceutical companies are based in Ireland for good reason.
 By establishing their manufacturing here, this industry has great geographical proximity to the mainland European markets.
 Easy international shipping across the Atlantic is very beneficial for pharmaceutical exports to North America.
-Five of the world’s eight top selling drugs are produced in Ireland, making it the world’s largest net exporter of pharmaceuticals and a globally recognised centre of excellence in pharma.
+Five of the world’s eight top-selling drugs are produced in Ireland, making it the world’s largest net exporter of pharmaceuticals and a globally recognised centre of excellence in pharma.

 High employment rates

 The pharmaceutical industry in Ireland benefits from high employment rates and well-educated experts from which to learn.
-Ireland in general boasts a well-skilled, educated English speaking population; being based in the EU gives people the ability to hire workers from other EU member states also.
-Over 65% of those employed within the pharma/medtech sectors have a third-level qualification so it’s a great area for graduates to find employment.
+Ireland, in general, boasts a well-skilled, educated English speaking population; being based in the EU gives people the ability to hire workers from other EU member states also.
+Over 65% of those employed within the pharma/med-tech sectors have a third-level qualification so it’s a great area for graduates to find employment.

 Ireland is a great place to gain a third level qualification while also enjoying a vibrant culture.
 It is one of the most globalised and open economies in the world with over 35,000 international students from over 160 countries choosing to study in Ireland.
-At Innopharma Labs, we have a fantastic record for post-graduate employment with 70%+ of our graduates securing employment within six months of graduation.
+At Innopharma Education, we have a fantastic record for post-graduate employment with 70%+ of our graduates securing employment within six months of graduation.
 If you’re interested in benefitting from the expertise of a booming industry and opening the door to your international career, our international courses will give you the boost you need to move your career to the next level.